-Joseph Simunovich, chairman of the board of governors of the Seton Hall University-Hackensack Meridian Health school of medicine.
+Joseph Simunovich, chairman of the board of governors of the Hackensack Meridian School of Medicine at Seton Hall University.

 With backgrounds at the highest levels of health care, finance, business, industry, law, government, marketing, academia and theology, the board brings a wealth of experience and strategic capability to the new school of medicine.